Drathore0007/AIQ-Assignment-for-Data-Engineer/readme.md

 ## Results:
-After everythin get completed we can see that all notebook are running as weexpected and this can be schedule with help of any cloud tools like
+After everything get completed we can see that all notebooks are running as expected and this can be scheduled with help of any cloud tools like
 Azure Synapse, Azure ADF, Azure Databricks, AWS glue, Airflow and etc.

-Project Final output we can see in the power Bi Report, where we have performed the analysis.
+The project's Final output we can see in the power BI Report, where we have performed the analysis.
-This report can be shared with business and we can publish this report to power bi online services where report will be refresh on a schedule time.
+This report can be shared with businesses and we can publish this report to power BI online services where the report will be refreshed at a scheduled time.

 ## AIQ Sales Analysis by Time
 ![alt text](./img/img7.PNG)